patchlevel/enum/README.md

 ### __callStatic

-This also makes the implementation of the methods unnecessary.
-With the magic method `__callStatic` is tried to create an Enum instance based on the constant names.
+With the magic method `__callStatic` it is possible to create an Enum instance based only on the constant names.
-Otherwise a `BadMethodCall` exception is thrown.
+So no extra method is needed to be defined.
+If the constant name doesn't exist in the enum a `BadMethodCall` exception is thrown.

 ```php
 $status = Status::CREATED();